Is Lilium publicly traded?

 How to trade Lilium

-You can trade Lilium in the same way as any other share, or choose from hundreds of other global stocks with FOREX.com.
+Once it lists, you can trade Lilium in the same way as any other share.
+In the meantime, choose from hundreds of other global stocks with FOREX.com.

 - Open a FOREX.com account, or log in if you’re already a customer

 - Search for the company you want to trade in our award-winning platform